Updated July 5, 2023

 Now we know the exact AVERAGEIF function, and we will learn how to write a formula using the formula’s function and syntax.

 Here is the explanation of all the elements of the syntax.

-Range – A range of cells on which the criteria or condition is to be applied.
-The range can include a number, cell references and names as well.
-In case there is no “Average-range” argument, this range will be used for the calculation of average.
+- Range – A range of cells on which the criteria or condition is applied.
+The range can also include a number, cell references, and names.
+If there is no “Average-range” argument, this range will be used to calculate the average.

-Criteria – Is a condition on the basis of which, cells will be averaged.
-It could be a number, cell reference, text value, logical statement (like “<5”) or expression.
+- Criteria – This is a condition based on which cells will be averaged.
+It could be a number, cell reference, text value, logical statement (like “<5”), or expression.

-average_range – The cell range to average.
+- average_range – The cell range to average.
 It is optional.
-In the absence of any average_range, range is used to calculate the average.
+In the absence of an average range, the range is used to calculate the average.

 Now, we will learn how to use the AVERAGEIF function in Excel with the help of various examples.
 It is an inbuilt function in Excel.

 AVERAGEIF in Excel – Example #1